 Many sectors, such as banking, insurance and public administration must comply with certain standards defined by law for presenting accounts.
 Others, such as the cooking industry, must comply with requirements that are specific to their sector.
 The details of each accounting plan are tailored to the individual needs of each company.

 In Switzerland, the "Plan comptable suisse PME” is the standard reference document on how to draw up accounting plans for SMEs.
-It was completely revised following the entry into force of new accounting laws on January 1, 2013 and is available in German and French.
+The accounting plan is available in German, French and Italian.

 PLAN COMPTABLE SUISSE PME, Markus Helbling, L.E.P.
 Loisirs et Pédagogie S.A., 2023 (ISBN 978-3-286-51076-0)